awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.9.3, May 25, 2018 =
+* Fix: Corrected multiple inconsistencies in the Privacy Policy Checkbox at checkout.
+* Fix: Corrected an issue causing "You must agree to the privacy policy" from showing when it wasn't required.
+* Dev: Complete Checkout button is no longer required to be a `submit` input.

 = 2.9.2, May 24, 2018 =
 * GDPR: Support for WordPress Core Privacy Exporter and Eraser.